S/PV.701 Security Council

 It l, :r '- ts e e e

-31. But it may he said that this is as far as the principles of interpretation can go.
-Theseare the principles of interpretation under the law of antiquity, but we are modem men.
-Our Organization is the highest expression of the progress of modem law.
+31. But it may he said that this is as far as principles of interpretation can go.
+Theseare principles of interpretation under the law of antiquity, but we are modem men.
+Our Organization is highest expression of the progress of modem law.
 Are there other principles of modern interpretation?
 Fortunately there are, and 1 shall refer to them briefly.

 :s :t